-In this example, the exhibition is the primary grant product; the other components enhance and broaden its content.
+In the example above, the exhibition is the primary grant product; the other components enhance and broaden its content.
 You should probably apply to PHP and follow the PHP Notice of Funding Opportunity for describing the exhibition and related components.